NVIDIA/hpc-container-maker/docs/building_blocks.md

 __Parameters__

+- __download__: Boolean flag to specify whether to download the rpm packages instead of installing them.
+The default is False.

+- __download_directory__: The deb package download location.
+This parameter is ignored if `download` is False.
+The default value is `/var/tmp/yum_download`.

 - __epel__: - Boolean flag to specify whether to enable the Extra Packages for Enterprise Linux (EPEL) repository.
 The default is False.

+- __extract__: Location where the downloaded packages should be extracted.
+Note, this extracts and does not install the packages, i.e., the package manager is bypassed.
+After the downloaded packages are extracted they are deleted.
+This parameter is ignored if `download` is False.
+If empty, then the downloaded packages are not extracted.
+The default value is an empty string.

 - __keys__: A list of GPG keys to import.
 The default is an empty list.